Learn Important Probate Essentials, including key things that go wrong in an estate, how to prevent them, and what to do if they happen.

-Probate disputes are scary to think about and even more terrifying to experience firsthand.
+Probate litigation is scary to think about and even more terrifying to experience firsthand.
 The possibility of family members becoming enemies or estate assets turning into legal fees is seriously concerning.
 Wouldn’t it be better to know how to deal with a probate dispute when it happens and how to prevent conflicts in the first place?

-If the idea of probate disputes confuses and alarms you, this article will shed light on the subject.
+If the idea of probate litigation confuses and alarms you, this article will shed light on the subject.

 Why do disputes come up in probate in the first place?

 Recognizing the causes of probate conflict helps nip it in the bud.
-The following are the most common reasons for probate disputes:
+The following are the most common reasons for estate disputes:

-There are many other reasons that can spark disagreement between parties involved in probate that are not listed above.
+There are many other reasons that can spark disagreement between parties involved in the probate process that are not listed above.
 The ones mentioned are just the most common.

-A dispute can come up in any of the following phases:
+A dispute can come up in any of the following phases of the probate process:

 If there is a will, someone in the family may not agree that it is valid and would want to contest it.
 Or someone may distrust the executor and intend to challenge their appointment to the role.